groupme-js/GroupMeCommunityDocs/docs/api/groups/directories.md

     String - A set of search terms to filter groups in the response.

-* *lattitude*
+* *latitude*

-    Decimal - The lattitude coordinate for a point used to sort groups by their distance.
+    Decimal - The latitude coordinate for a point used to sort groups by their distance.

 * *longitude*